 A third book — illustrating the range of Desani's interests, intellect and ambition — was to be a critical biography of Mahatma Gandhi.
 (Gandhi, the lawyer-ascetic-revolutionary who inspired and guided the Indian movement for independence, had been assassination only a few years before.)
-Unfortunately the only copy of the author's manuscript was lost in a tragicomedy of errors which included the ms.being left in a taxi and being unable to decipher the only backup: a deceased stenographer's shorthand notebook.
+Unfortunately the only copy of the author's manuscript was lost in a tragicomedy of errors which included the ms. being forgotten in a taxi and being unable to decipher the only backup: a deceased stenographer's shorthand notebook.

-In 1951, Desani returned to India to begin an urgent, highly personal search for …??
-That question fully occupied the next decade and a half of his life.
+In 1951, Desani returned to India to begin an urgent, highly personal search for …???
+That quest fully occupied the next decade and a half of his life.

 An Intense Spiritual Quest

 Having written one madcap sub-continental adventure, Desani proceeded to live another.
-Grudgingly supported by a well-off cousin, Desani scoured India with the zeal of an investigative reporter.
+Reluctantly supported by a well-off cousin, Desani scoured India with the zeal of an investigative reporter.
 He was searching for absolute proof of The Other: proof of the Divine.
-In a culture with one foot in modernity and the other in ossified traditions, the multitude of family bakti traditions and spiritual craft practitioners was rapidly disappearing.
-With enormous physical and mental energy, and multiple languages at his disposal, Desani earnestly sought out gurus and other practitioners and he — using bravado, sincere devotion, a photographic memory, and disarming charm — collected all manner of white and black magic oral teachings, tantric yantras, mantras, and arcane yogic practices.
-He spent months, perhaps years, as a devotee of an Indian Goddess and it's guru only to be told upon success that the living image he saw was his own mind's creation.
+In a culture with one foot in modernity and the other in a plethora of ossified traditions, family bakti traditions and spiritual craft practitioners were rapidly disappearing.
+With enormous physical and mental energy, and multiple languages, Desani earnestly sought out gurus and other spiritual practitioners and — using bravado, sincere devotion, a photographic memory, and thoroughly disarming charm — collected all manner of white and black magic oral teachings, tantric yantras, mantras, and other arcane yogic practices.
+He spent months, perhaps years, as a devotee of an Indian Goddess and it's guru only to be told upon success that the living image he saw was a creation of his own mind.

-In one memorable incident, Desani had himself buried alive, a trick of local yogis, just to see what all the fuss was about.
-Upon being dug up, after the requisite number of minutes below ground, his conclusion was that to avoid panic — which would consume the little available air — you must have total confidence in those above.
+In one memorable incident, Desani had himself buried alive, a pastime of local yogis, just to see what all the fuss was about.
+Upon being dug up, after the requisite number of minutes below ground, he concluded that to avoid panic — which would consume scarce available air — you must have total confidence in those above.

 In the early 1960s, in a climax worthy of any grand adventure, Desani embarked on the most rigorous of spiritual disciplines: pursuit of Enlightenment.
 His first attempt — at a Zen monastery in Japan — was not successful.
 Subsequently, however, he spend nearly a year at the Panditãrãma Shwe Taung Gon Sasana Yeiktha center in Yangon, Myanmar (formerly Rangoon, Burma).
-The center promoted the practice and study of Theravada Buddhist teachings .
-Upon arrival at the monastery, Desani joined a small group of Western practitioners who were receiving initial instructions from the monastery's famous Abbot, Mahasi Sayadaw.
-The master, in Burmese, began his standard lecture, pointing again and again at a blackboard drawing of a triangle which showed Nibbana (Pali for Nirvana, enlightenment) at the apex.
-Finally, the lecture ended.
+Upon arrival at the Theravada Buddhist monastery, Desani joined a small group of Western practitioners who were receiving initial instructions from the monastery's well-known Abbot, Mahasi Sayadaw.
+The master, speaking in Burmese, began his standard lecture, pointing again and again at a blackboard drawing of a triangle which showed Nibbana (Pali for Nirvana, enlightenment) at the apex.
+Eventually the lecture ended.
 'Questions?' asked the translating monk.
 Desani piped up, "How much?"
-The monk, shocked, flatly refused to translate the insolent remark.
+The monk, visibly shocked, flatly refused to translate the insolent remark.
 The solemn lecture turned into pandemonium as Sayadaw demanded "What did he say!?
 What did he say!?"
 Once a translation was abjectly provided ("He fables, 'What does it cost?' ") the Abbot, according to Desani, roared with laughter.

-Soon enough Desani was consigned to a long, narrow room where his assigned practice was 20-plus hours a day of walking meditation with the instruction: 'Observe'.
+Soon enough Desani was consigned to a long, narrow room where his practice was 20-plus hours a day of walking meditation and a one-word instruction: 'Observe'.
 Years later Desani told his classes at UT Austin that after a few months he became so sensitive that he could 'feel' sound on his cheek.
-Other accomplishments followed and at some point the Abbot told him, "You may go."
-Sayadaw also authorized Desani to provide instructions in Vipassana meditation.
-Traditionally, such a honorable dismissal would only be provided to a practitioner who had attained at least the first of the four stages of Nibbana, Buddhist enlightenment.
+Other attainments followed.
+When the Abbot told him, "You may go" he also authorized Desani to teach Vipassana meditation.
+Traditionally, such an honorable dismissal would only be provided to a practitioner who had attained at least the first of the four stages of Nibbana, Buddhist enlightenment.
 Desani neither claimed nor denied such.

 Columns, Short Stories and Academic Papers

-Little known outside of India, Desani was keenly interested in Nadi texts, reputedly ancient hand-written palm leaf writings that are the property of a class of Indian astrologers their disciples.
-He was convinced that he had received readings from Nadi text purveyors which relied entirely on words written decades, if not hundreds of years, before he was born, and which correctly predicted his name, birthplace (Africa), parents' names, names and descriptions of the women with whom he had been in love, details about his health, his gurus names and other obscure, sensitive facts that seemingly only he could know.
-If true, Desani wrote in his "Very High" and "Very Low" pieces, the words carved into the palm leaves call into question the universal expectation of an effect needing a cause or — put another way — posits an alternative 'eternal-now' allowing for specific future events to be seen (or determined) by a few very gifted minds.
+Desani was keenly interested in Nadi texts, reputedly ancient hand-written palm leaf writings which belong to a class of Indian astrologers their disciples.
+He was convinced that he had received readings from Nadi text readers which relied entirely on words written decades, if not hundreds of years, before he was born, and which correctly predicted his name, birthplace (Africa), parents' names, names and descriptions of the women with whom he had been in love, details about his health, his gurus names and other obscure, sensitive facts that seemingly only he could know.
+If true, Desani wrote in his "Very High" and "Very Low" pieces, the words carved into the palm leaves call into question the universal expectation of an effect needing a cause or — put another way — posits an alternative 'eternal-now' allowing for highly specific future events to be seen (or determined) by a few very gifted minds.

 Desani's teachings are respectfully summed up as follows: The ancient goals of Vipassana and Enlightenment are real and attainable.
 However, the quest is difficult.
 It is not for everyone.
 Others should simply try to live good, ethical lives.

-A recurrent theme in Desani's Theravada Buddhism classes was "thoughts are things" and "there are no small deeds".
+A recurrent theme in Desani's Theravada Buddhism classes was "thoughts are things" and "there are no small deeds."
 It seemed a strange life-lesson from a celebrated African-born writer whose achievements had been lauded on three other continents.
-Desani would illustrate this theme with a story of the Buddha, post-enlightenment, walking with his ocher-clad monks through a village.
-Sitting on the side of the road was a beggar woman, bent and humbled with age and disease.
+Desani would illustrate this theme with a story of the Buddha, post-enlightenment, walking with his ocher-clad monks through a dusty village.
+Sitting on the side of the road was a woman, begging bowl in hand, bent and humbled with age and disease.
 As the colorful entourage passed the old woman looked up and caught a glimpse of the radiant Buddha.
-Reflectively, she folded her hands, bowed her head ... and died.
+Reflectively, she folded her hands, bowed her head ... and passed.
 The procession stopped.
 As a crowd gathered around the body, the Buddha commented that her death, at a precise mental moment of focused selfless reverence, caused her to be reborn as a devi, a beautiful celestial goddess.

 By acting with compassion towards or thinking kindly of a stranger, an insect or an enemy, the mind is invariably and immediately calmed.
-Buddhism teaches that mental moments are born from previous ones, each springing to life biased on preceding thought patterns.
-Thus the "small act," the "kind thought," the "generous mental moment" is its own, immediate, reward — and a first step on a path to more better thoughts — regardless of any next-life benefit or karmic consequences.
+Buddhism teaches that mental moments are born from previous ones, each springing to life biased on a preceding, nearly endless serial string of thoughts.
+Thus the "small act," the "kind thought," the "generous mental moment" is its own, immediate, reward — and a first step on a path to better thoughts — regardless of any next-life benefit or karmic consequences.
 And that immediate benefit — or blessing, as Desani might call it — comes whether you are a beggar or a major player on the world stage.

 It is surprisingly easy to find examples of small acts of courage, kindness or generosity leading to remarkable results in this life.
 Another example.
 And another.
 And one more.
 Desani's penetrating insights that a) there are no small deeds, that b) thoughts are things, and that, c) sincere, energetic practice of any faith or religion can lead to personal peace — conclusions from his decades of mental culture and researching religious practices worldwide — is an underappreciated contribution to world religious dialog.